AriFordsham/GHCWiki/commentary/compiler/core2-core-pipeline.md

 - **Check rules, 1st pass**: this pass is not for optimisation but for troubleshooting the rules.
 It is only enabled with `-frule-check` flag that accepts a string pattern.
 This pass looks for rules beginning with that string pattern that could have fired but didn't and prints them to stdout.

-- **Liberate case**: unrolls recursive function once in its own RHS, to avoid repeated case analysis of free variables.
+- **Liberate case**: unrolls recursive functions once in their own RHS, to avoid repeated case analysis of free variables.
 It's a bit like the call-pattern specialisation but for free variables rather than arguments.
 Followed by a phase 0 simplifier run.
 Only enabled with `-fliberate-case` flag.

 - **Call-pattern specialisation**: Only enabled with `-fspec-constr` flag.
 TODO explain what it does.